-- ix.
-The Company did not raise any money by way of initial public offer or further offer (including debt instruments) or has taken term loan during the year.
-Accordingly requirement under Paragraph 3 (ix) of the Order is not applicable. - x.
+- (b) According to the information and explanations given to us, no undisputed amounts payable in respect of provident fund, income tax, customs duty, wealth tax, service tax, value added tax, cess, goods and service tax and other material statutory dues were in arrears as at 31st March 2020 for a period of more than six months from the date they became payable. - (c) Investor education and protection fund is not applicable to the Company. - viii.
+Based on our audit procedure and as per the information and explanation given by the management we are of the opinion that the company has not defaulted in the repayment of due to the financial institutions and banks. - ix.
+The Company did not raise any money by way of initial public offer or further offer (including debt instruments) during the year.
+The term loan has been applied for the purpose for which they were obtained. - x.
 According to the information and explanations given to us, no fraud by the Company or on the Company by its officers or employees has been noticed or reported during the course of our audit. - xi.
 According to the information and explanations given to us, and based on our examination of records of the Company, the company has paid/provided any managerial remuneration during the year, as per the provisions of the companies Act,2013 - xii.
 In our opinion and according to the information and explanations given to us, the Company is not a Nidhi company.
 Accordingly, paragraph 3(xii) of the Order is not applicable. - xiii.
 According to the information and explanations given to us and based on our examination of the records of the Company, transactions with the related parties are in compliance with sections 177 and 188 of the Act where applicable and details of such transactions have been disclosed in the financial statements as required by the applicable accounting standards. - xiv.
-According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or fully of partly convertible debentures during the year. - xv.
+According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or fully of partly convertible debentures during the year - xv.
 According to the information and explanations given to us and based on our examination of the records of the Company, the company has not entered into non-cash transactions with directors or persons connected with him.
-Accordingly, paragraph 3(xv) of the Order is not applicable.
+Accordingly, paragraph 3(xx) of the Order is not applicable.

-xvi.
 The Company is not required to be registered under section 45-IA of the Reserve Bank of India Act 1934.

-Hight Point IV 45.
-Palace Road
+4502, Hight Point IV 45, Palace Road,